Comox language: Control

 The inceptive reduplication of Comox is closely tied to the marking of control.
 In words like tih 'big', -VC reduplicates to create the inceptive form tih-ih 'get big'.
-Control is then marked by further affixation: "The CTr suffix regularly has the form -at after –VC" (Kroeber 159).
+Control is then marked by further affixation: "The CTr suffix regularly has the form -at after –VC".

 Duratives

 "The durative is used for activities carried out over an extended period or habitually, such as a means of employment" (Mithun 168).
 Thus, duratives demonstrate intervallic aspect.
 Here is an example of a durative in Comox:

 Inceptive

 "An inceptive prefix can mark the gradual, beginning stages of an event or state" (Mithun 169).
 In Comox, this is largely achieved through –VC reduplication.
 The following example illustrates this process: